garrandall/popular-music-data/tracks/paparazzi-xzibit.md

 so my composure is kept while others start to sweat
-A merchant from the fog with my fucked up dialogue try to live high on the hog leaves you bankrupt and niggaz you spent it on, would not give a fuck now that's deep, how deep, It's deeper than Atlantis Home of the scandalous
+A merchant from the fog with my fucked up dialogue try to live high on the hog leaves you bankrupt and niggas you spent it on, would not give a fuck now that's deep, how deep, It's deeper than Atlantis Home of the scandalous
 Big Bad Los Angeles